nuejs/nue/packages/nuejs.org/docs/content.md

 - Explore how to create **custom tags** that work with this structured data: [custom-tags.html](custom-tags.html).
 - Learn how to build **custom layout modules** that integrate with your information architecture: [layout.html](layout.html).

 ## Content-first development
 **Content-first development** is a core philosophy in Nue.
 It ensures that both engineers and designers focus on the content itself, allowing the site's structure, functionality, and design to evolve naturally.
-This approach drives **world-class design** and **user experience**.

 ### For engineers: Semantic web development
 For engineers, content-first development involves using **content information** to generate **clean, semantic HTML**, forming the foundation for **progressive enhancement**.
 By starting with raw HTML, engineers build a solid, accessible foundation that works in all environments, with interactivity and styling layered on as needed.

 This approach emphasizes **separation of concerns**, where content, layout, and behavior remain distinct, simplifying maintenance and reducing complexity.
 Semantic HTML also improves **SEO** and **accessibility**, making the structure of content clear to both search engines and assistive technologies.

 ### For designers: Content-first design
 Designers follow a **content-first design** approach, where content shapes the layout and aesthetic decisions.
 By adhering to the principle of **form follows function**, design systems are built to meet the specific needs of the content, staying focused and efficient.